-Currently our Library consists of academic and government research articles and reports from around the country, federal opinions, and case law from states in which some of our full service child support projects are located: Colorado, Kansas, Mississippi, Nebraska, Tennessee, and Wyoming.
-We are in the process of expanding our Library and are making frequent updates.
-We hope you will bookmark this page and check back frequently.
+Welcome to the YoungWilliams Research & Case Law Library.
+Use the filters below to select categories of interest to you.
+Currently our Library consists of academic and government research articles and reports from around the country, federal opinions, and case law from states in which our full service child support projects are located: Colorado, Kansas, Mississippi, Nebraska, North Carolina, Tennessee, and Wyoming.
+Sign up to receive updates by clicking the blue box at the left of the page.

 Disclaimer: YoungWilliams does not endorse the reports or opinions expressed by non-YoungWilliams authors, nor do we endorse the entities that initially released or published the materials posted on our website.

 People in the Interest of D.C.C.
 (Colorado 2018)

 Once a juvenile court declares a child dependent or neglected, the juvenile court has jurisdiction over all matters pertaining to that child, including paternity.
 The father appealed a juvenile court order dismissing him from a dependency and neglect action.

 Courts have authority to establish support for a special needs child who is over the age of majority at the time of a divorce as long as the child became disabled before reaching the age of majority.
 However, if the initial order did not address support, it cannot be established later.

 A petition to modify a child support order must request specific relief.
 Otherwise, the terms of the underlying order do not change.
 The mother appealed a court order denying her request for reimbursement of uncovered medical expenses.